Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 Yes, Mozilla, the company behind the Firefox browser, provides two distinct VPN services.

-The first is Mozilla VPN.
+The first option is Mozilla VPN.
 This is a premium, subscription-based service.
-It is a standalone application that protects your entire device, including all apps and browsers.
+It operates as a standalone application that you install on your computer or smartphone.
+This tool protects your entire device, meaning it encrypts internet traffic from all your apps, games, and browsers simultaneously.

 2. What is Mozilla VPN (The paid service)?